 ◌◌◌◌◌◌◌

-Under the old system, sailors who failed one physical fitness assessment.
-Or PFA, lost their ability to be, promoted until they were able to pass another test.
-But their careers would largely proceed onward.
+Under the old system, sailors who failed one physical fitness assessment, or PFA, lost their ability to be promoted until they were able to pass another test, but their careers would largely proceed onward.
 However, failing another consecutive PFA would end a career by taking away the ability to be promoted or to reenlist.

 Read Next: The Military on Guam Has No Intensive Care Unit for Newborns in Critical Condition.
 Some Don’t Make It.